 The PlayStation 3/Xbox 360/Wii console generation was unusually long with seven to eight years elapsing between the succeeding generation depending on which console you begin or end with.
-One was that all three of these consoles were successful and the three competing companies were understandably reluctant for this to end.
-Another was how much change there was in the industry and entertainment in general over this time.
+One reason for the length was that all three of these consoles were successful and the three competing companies were understandably reluctant for this to end.
+These were also the main consoles during a time of change in the gaming industry and entertainment in general.
 Consider for example that the slightly cheaper Xbox 360 model at launch had no internal storage and the more expensive model had only a 20GB HDD that would seem tiny in just a few years.
-By the end of the generation, newer models came with much larger storage and most (if not all) of the games were available to buy digitally and could be installed to reduce loading times.
+By the end of the generation, newer models came with much larger storage and most (if not all) of the games were available to buy digitally and could be also installed to reduce loading times.
 It was similar for the PlayStation 3 which notably promoted the new Blu-ray disc format and high definition through HDMI (which is now standard).
 It is often forgotten that despite this boast, the original console release (and even the first slim revision), came with composite cables and a HDMI cable had to be purchased separately.
 Between 2005 and 2007 or so, most people did not have high definition displays which is increasingly hard to believe given how ubiquitous they now are.
-These examples are not exhaustive but should suffice.

 It was the adoption of digital distribution in particular that was perhaps the most significant change.
 PC gamers had already been downloading demos and patches for years and some consoles had experimented with digital distribution in the 1990s.
 It was only around the mid 2000s that this became possible to do on a wide scale as Valve had by this time already demonstrated with their Steam platform on PC.
 Microsoft also made it appealing with their Xbox Arcade service on Xbox 360.
 Even Nintendo included it on their Wii with many of their classic titles available for purchase from the day the console launched.
 Despite some difficulties with questionable downloadable content (DLC), digital distribution was quickly adopted.